jhellingman/tei2html/Wiki/Tables.md

 ## Columns ##

 In addition to the TEI model, `tei2html` supports column definitions.
 These can be used to apply styling to all cells in a column.
-The following elements are defined
+The following elements are defined:

 `column`: a column definition, which can have the following attributes: `@cols` the number of columns this column definition applies to, by default only a single column; `@rend` the rendering that should be applied